wilfilho/precognet/README.md

 # precognet
-Lightweight model for violence detection using MobileNet BiLSTM
+Lightweight model for violence detection using MobileNet ConvLSTM